SAP/luigi/core/examples/luigi-sample-angular/README.md

     ```
     b.
 Luigi Client is not bundled, so you are fine just updating it without bundling.

-    c.
-The autoreload of your application only updates the application.
+    c. *The autoreload of your application only updates the application*.
 Type CMD + R to reflect the changes of the linked modules (Luigi Core and Luigi Client) on the website.

 <!-- ## Run server